marcelboldt/EXASockets/README.md

 ### Stability:

-Regarding the interface, nothing is final.
-There is certainly still some error-handling left to do.
-I appreciate any bug report!
+There is still some error-handling left to be done.
+Bug reports and feedback are highly appreciated.

 ## Use: